Bouchout Castle: Origins

-The Donjon tower
+Donjon tower

 Daniel van Bouchout (Boechout and also Wanghe), the grandson of Willem van Craaynem, is one of the most famous members of the Bouchout family.
 He was the first one to use the name "Van Bouchout" and fought at the Battle of Worringen in 1288.
 It was Daniel who played a major role in capturing Reinoud van Gelre resulting in a glorious victory for Duke Jan I van Brabant.
 Thereafter knight Daniel van Bouchout became one of the duke's advisors.

 Several sources, including Doperé and Ubregts, strongly suggest that it was knight Daniel who transformed the former fortified house into a mighty castle at about 1300.
 It included a large Donjon and five subsequent canals with an enormous drawbridge of 10 m in length.
 The Donjon Tower is still preserved and is believed to be the oldest part of the current Bouchout Castle.
 This military Donjon has two levels and a platform.
 Each level has functional loopholes.
 The neo-Gothic windows at level one most likely were made during the renovations of 1832, while the right-angled windows of level 2 are more original.
 The upper platform has battlements and merlons.
 At the court site, the coat of arms of the Bouchout family is visible (a red cross).